Whanganui Island: Early history

-The ancient pa of Horokino (Herekino) situated at Arapaoa Bay (Homestead Bay) was captured by the Tainui from the original inhabitants, the Ngati Huarere, and was one of several dotted around the perimeter of the Coromandel Harbour, then known as the Waiau.
+The ancient pā of Horokino (Herekino) situated at Arapaoa Bay (Homestead Bay) was captured by the Tainui from the original inhabitants, the Ngāti Huarere, and was one of several dotted around the perimeter of the Coromandel Harbour, then known as the Waiau.

 Modern history

-The geographic naming by both Maori and Pakeha has been subject to many changes over the history of the island and this makes the study of its history confusing.
+The geographic naming by both Māori and Pākehā has been subject to many changes over the history of the island and this makes the study of its history confusing.

 The historian A. V. Piesse made a study of the names and seems to have arrived at a suitable summary.
 "The island is separated from the mainland by a narrow passage known as Whenuakura.The ancient name for the Island was Poroporo (according to Church Missionary Society catechist James Preece), later referred to by early settlers as Arapaoa, and then finally Whanganui Island (although originally as Wanganui Island).

 Also the Southernmost Point of the Island, now called Tawhiti Point was originally named Poroporo.
 Tawhiti Point was the name first used for the Northern end of Tawhiti (Woolshed) Bay, which is now called Rodney Point.
 The island was variously also named Beesons Island, Parker Island and Waiou.

 American William Webster established a shipbuilding and trading enterprise on the island in 1836.
 He owned the island until the signing of the Treaty of Waitangi, when he lost legal title to the island as all titles passed to the British crown.